Travel guide

 5. Better phone design and waterproofing

-Eliminating the physical slot allows manufacturers a more compact design and better water resistance.
+Eliminating the physical slot allows manufacturers to have a more compact design and better water resistance.
 This is especially relevant if you're going to the beach, doing water activities, or traveling to humid climates.

 6. Instant switching between operators

-If you have several profiles saved — for example, your Spanish tariff, a plan for Mexico, and another for the United States — switching between them is a matter of seconds in the settings.
-No opening the SIM tray, no toothpicks, no risk of losing the card.
+If you have several profiles saved — for example, your Spanish rate, a plan for Mexico, and another for the United States — switching between them is a matter of seconds in the settings.
+Without opening the SIM tray, without toothpicks, without the risk of losing the card.

 Advantages of physical SIM over eSIM